kaisenlinux/manpages-dev/category/SysOps/JMeter.md

        jmeter [options]

 DESCRIPTION
        Apache JMeter is a Java application designed to load test functional behavior and measure performance.
-It was originally designed for testing Web Applica‐ tions but has since expanded to other test functions.
+It was originally designed for testing Web Applications but has since expanded to other test functions.

-       Apache JMeter may be used to test performance both on static and dynamic resources (files, Servlets, Perl scripts, Java Objects, Data Bases and Queries,  FTP
-       Servers  and  more).
-It can be used to simulate a heavy load on a server, network or object to test its strength or to analyze overall performance under dif‐ ferent load types.
+       Apache JMeter may be used to test performance both on static and dynamic resources (files, Servlets, Perl scripts, Java Objects, Data Bases and Queries, FTP Servers and more).
+It  can be  used  to  simulate a heavy load on a server, network or object to test its strength or to analyze overall performance under different load types.
 You can use it to make a graphical analysis of performance or to test your server/script/object behavior under heavy concurrent load.

 OPTIONS
        -h, --help